Stratification for Nonlinear Semidefinite Programming: A globalized Gauss--Newton method based on stratification

+This subsection establishes the rigorous convergence analysis of Algorithm~\ref{alg:SGN}.
+The global convergence properties are stated below and we defer the highly technical proof to Appendix~\ref{appendix:alg-global}.
+To systematically quantify the spectrum, we define the minimal non-vanishing eigenvalue modulus for any $z \in \mathbb{X} \times \mathbb{S}^n$ in \eqref{eqn: minieigen} by

+\begin{theorem} Let $\epsilon = 0$ and let $z^0$ be an arbitrary initial point.
+Then Algorithm~\ref{alg:SGN} either terminates finitely at a D-stationary point of $\varphi$ or generates an infinite sequence whose every accumulation point $z^\infty$ with $\delta(z^\infty)>\delta$ is a D-stationary point of $\varphi$. \end{theorem}

+\begin{remark} Theorem~\ref{thm:global-convergence} theoretically assumes that the hyperparameter $\delta$ is scaled relative to the unknown accumulation point.
+One could circumvent this dependency by deploying a \emph{partial correction} sweep over all admissible truncation thresholds (paralleling the methodology in~\cite{Olikier2023FirstorderOO}).
+However, while ensuring parameter-free globalization, such an approach introduces substantial complexity to the local convergence analysis.
+We prioritize mathematical clarity here, leaving hyperparameter-free implementations for future refinement. \end{remark}

+We next proceed to establish the local quadratic convergence rate of the SGN algorithm (Algorithm~\ref{alg:SGN}).
+The primary tool of our analysis is the underlying stratification geometry proposed in Section \ref{sec:geometric}.
+In particular, by deploying the W-SOC (Definition~\ref{def:W-SOC-nonKKT}) and SRCQ (Definition~\ref{def:SRCQ-nonKKT}) we prove that the iterates identify the exact active stratum and trigger a local quadratic collapse of the residual.
+Crucially, these regularity prerequisites are much weaker than the classical nondegeneracy assumptions typically required by the local convergence analysis of the classical Newton-type methods.
+The details are deferred to Appendix~\ref{appendix:alg-local}.

+The next theorem provides conditions for local quadratic convergence, assuming that an accumulation point is a KKT pair of~\eqref{prog:SDP}.

 \begin{theorem} Suppose $z^\infty$ is an accumulation point of the sequence generated by Algorithm~\ref{alg:SGN}.
-If $0 < \delta < \delta(z^\infty)$ and $z^\infty$ is a KKT pair at which the W-SOC and the SRCQ hold, then the whole sequence converges to $z^\infty$ quadratically in the sense that
+If the correction threshold bound satisfies $0 < \delta < \delta(z^\infty)$ and $z^\infty$ is a KKT pair at which the W-SOC and the SRCQ hold simultaneously, then the whole sequence converges quadratically to $z^\infty$ in the sense that

-In particular, the sequence eventually lies on the stratum containing $z^\infty$. \end{theorem}
+Moreover, for all sufficiently large $k$, the sequence $\{z^k\}$ lies in the active stratum containing $z^\infty$. \end{theorem}